 In a case concerning a person who transited through Bulgaria and following a short stay travelled to Serbia and then entered Hungary, without applying for asylum in any of these countries, the Administrative High Court ruled that the provisions of Article 13(1) in conjunction with Article 19(2) of the Dublin III Regulation and in the light of the A.S. ruling of the CJEU, can only be understood as meaning that the criterion of illegal entry, as defined in Article 13(1) of the Dublin III Regulation, is applicable if the asylum seeker did not apply for international protection in that Member State, but if that application was made in another Member State after a short-term voluntary exit to a third country.
 Bulgaria was therefore deemed responsible for the asylum application.

 The BFA has put forward surprising arguments in the context of family reunification under the Dublin Regulation.
 In a case of an unaccompanied minor to whom a protection was granted in Austria, the Greek Asylum Service submitted a “take charge” request for the parents to be transferred from Greece to Austria.
 The BFA refused responsibility on the ground that the parents had deliberately accepted the separation from their minor child.
 The rejection of such requests is not considered a formal decision which may be legally challenged before the BVwG.
 Requests from Greece are also handled very slowly and take often more than a year, which is why Austria ends up being responsible for the asylum application by default.
-In 2020, Austria received 142 requests from the Greek Dublin Unit, out of which 69 were accepted.
-Moreover, a total of 45 transfers were carried out (including transfers pending from the year before).
+In 2022 Austria received 39 take back and take charge requests from the Greek Dublin Unit, out of which 14 were accepted.
+Moreover, a total of 14 transfers were carried out (including transfers pending from the year before).